Experienced InstructorsTalented Musicians

 Owner, Head Instructor

-Instruments: Voice, Violin, Guitar, beginner Piano, Uke and Music Theory
+Instruments: Voice, Violin, Guitar, beginner Piano, Ukulele, Music Theory

 Teaching Experience: 16 years